dclause/search_autocomplete/README.txt

 --------------------------------------------------------------------------------
 -- 2. Updating Search Autocomplete:

-BEWARE: Update to 7.x-4.x from 7.x-3.x will lose every previous configuration.
-Please make sure you can produce the suggestion set you need using views.
-This should be easy !

 Delete every files in the module directory sites/all/modules/search_autocomplete or in the equivalent directory of your Drupal installation.